 While we are not required to believe this, it is quite plausible.
-Her love for her Divine Son was, and is, such that she wished to follow His example of having experienced actual physical death before entering the glory of Heaven!
+Her love for her Divine Son was, and is, such that she might very well have wished to follow His example of having experienced actual physical death before entering the glory of Heaven!

 Along these lines, as a quick reminder, let me emphasize, as we have in several pages on this site, that we Catholics give Mary honor rather than worship in our prayers and devotions to her.